Laughing owl: Extinction

-By 1880, the species was becoming rare.
-Only a few specimens were collected due to its location.
-Soon, the last recorded specimen was found dead at Bluecliffs Station in Canterbury, New Zealand on July 5, 1914.
-Unconfirmed reports have been made since then; the last (unconfirmed) North Island records were in 1925 and 1926, at the Wairaumoana branch of Lake Waikaremoana.
-There are reports of a laughing owl in the Pakahi near Ōpōtiki in the 1940s.
-An unidentified bird was heard flying overhead and giving "a most unusual weird cry which might almost be described as maniacal" at Saddle Hill, Fiordland, in February 1956, and laughing owl egg fragments were apparently found in Canterbury in 1960.
+By 1880, the laughing owl had become increasingly rare, and relatively few specimens were collected, partly because of the remoteness of its range.
+The last confirmed specimen was found dead at Bluecliffs Station in Canterbury, New Zealand on July 5, 1914.

+Unconfirmed reports continued for several decades.
+The last unsubstantiated records from the North Island date to 1925 and 1926, near the Wairaumoana branch of Lake Waikaremoana.
+Further reports came from the Pakahi area near Ōpōtiki during the 1940s.
+In February 1956, an unidentified bird was reportedly heard flying overhead at Saddle Hill in Fiordland, producing "a most unusual weird cry which might almost be described as maniacal".
+Fragments of what were apparently laughing owl eggs were also discovered in Canterbury in 1960.

-Extinction was caused by persecution (mainly for specimens), land use changes, and the introduction of predators such as cats and stoats.
-Until the late 20th century the species' disappearance was generally accepted to be due to competition by introduced predators for the kiore, or Pacific rat, a favorite prey of the laughing owl (an idea originally advanced by Walter Buller).
-However, since the kiore is itself an introduced animal, the laughing owl originally preyed on small birds, reptiles, and bats, and later probably used introduced mice, as well.
-Direct predation on this unwary and gentle-natured bird seems much more likely to have caused the species' extinction.
+The extinction of the species has been attributed to several factors, including persecution, particularly for the collection of specimens, changes in land use, and the introduction of mammalian predators such as cats and stoats.
+Until the late 20th century, its decline was commonly attributed to competition from introduced predators for the kiore, or Pacific rat, which was considered an important prey species of the owl.
+This hypothesis, originally proposed by Walter Buller, has since been questioned.
+Because the kiore was itself an introduced species, the laughing owl would originally have relied on native prey, including small birds, reptiles, and bats.
+It may also have subsequently preyed upon introduced mice.
+Direct predation by introduced mammals is therefore considered a more likely factor in the species' extinction, particularly given the owl's unwary and docile nature.